john-cd/rust_howto/bk/drafts/other/scripting/task_automation.md

 ## Interacting with shells {#skip2}

-- `shell-words` process command line arguments according to the parsing rules of Unix shells.
+- `shell-words` process command line arguments according to the [parsing][p-parsing] rules of Unix shells.
 - `shellexpand` is a library for shell-like expansion in strings.
 For example, it expands variables like `$A` or `${B}` into their values and to expand `~` in the beginning of a string into the home directory (given some context).

 See also [[shells | Shells]].